 Each piece of siding contains 2 or 3 strips.
 This type of siding usually has about a 1" groove at the top of each strip.
 The size of each strip can be from 2" to 5".
 Available only in Hardboard Siding.
 We can use traditional single lap horizontal siding to mimic the look of Double Lap Siding.
 However, the single lap siding won't have the 1" groove at the top of each lap.
-We recommend replacing an entire section of the house when switching from Hardboard Double Lap Siding to Fiber Cement Siding.
+We recommend replacing an entire section of the house when switching from Hardboard Double Lap Siding or Clapboard Siding to Fiber Cement Siding.

 8" O.C.
 Vertical Panel Siding

-Typically used on the sides and backs of homes.
+8 inch On-Center Vertical Panel Siding is typically used on the sides and backs of homes.
 Available in 4'x8' and 4'x9' sizes.
 This type of siding comes with grooves every 8".
 Available in Hardboard, Fiber cement and Cedar.
 The only size available in Fiber cement siding is with 8" grooves.

 12" O.C.
 Vertical Panel Siding

-Typically used on the sides and backs of homes.
+12 inch On-Center Vertical Panel Siding is typically used on the sides and backs of homes.
 Available in 4'x8' and 4'x9' sizes.
 This type of siding comes with grooves every 12".
 Available in Hardboard and Cedar.
 12" grooves are not available in Fiber Cement Concrete Siding.